This page requires Adobe Flash Player to display correctly.

 Kinexus Vision

 Kinexus was incorporated at the end of the last millennium to realize the potential of systems biology approaches and transform the way signal transduction research is conducted.
-To this end, over the last decade, Kinexus has striven to develop and offer an unrivalled suite of complementary proteomics and bioinformatics services to make signal transduction research easy, cost-effective and enabling for both academic and industrial scientists.
-We are pleased that we have been able to assist over 1300 researchers in 33 countries world-wide.
+To this end, for over 18 years, Kinexus has striven to develop and offer an unrivalled suite of complementary proteomics and bioinformatics services to make signal transduction research easy, cost-effective and enabling for both academic and industrial scientists.
+We are pleased that we have been able to assist over 2000 researchers in 35 countries world-wide.
+In addition to our open-access, online knowledgebases and databases, over 450 peer-reviewed scientific publications have results from our scientists, collaborators and clients.

 Research into cell signalling is extremely daunting due to its sheer complexity.
-About 20% of the approximately 23,000 genes in the human genome encode cell signalling proteins.
+About 20% of the approximately 20,000 genes in the human genome encode cell signalling proteins.
 In the post-genomics world, one of the major challenges today is defining the potential interactions among these proteins and charting regulatory protein networks.
 Different cell and tissue types are strikingly distinct in their patterns of regulation of these important proteins.
-There appears to be an excess of 500,000 phosphorylation sites in the human phosphoproteome.
-These phospho-sites are likely to prove to be a rich source of biomarkers for disease detection.
-The over 500 protein kinases that catalyze their phosphorylation represent important drug targets for the pharmaceutical industry.
-Kinexus is dedicated to the long term prospect of defining new diagnostic tools and developing therapeutics to treat disease.
+There appears to be an excess of over a million phosphorylation sites in the human phosphoproteome.
+Already about 250,000 human phosphosites have been experimentally confirmed.
+These phosphosites are likely to prove to be a rich source of biomarkers for disease detection.
+The over 538 protein kinases that catalyze their phosphorylation represent important drug targets for the pharmaceutical industry.
+Kinexus is dedicated to the longer term prospect of defining new diagnostic tools and developing therapeutics to treat disease.

-As we enter the next decade of the 21st century, Kinexus has recently expanded its proteomics services to permit more customized work for our clients.
+Kinexus has recently expanded its proteomics services to permit more customized work for our clients.
 This includes the launch of custom microarrays, peptide synthesis, protein production and mass spectrometry-based protein identification services.
 The offer of our Kinex™ antibody microarray and Kinetworks™ multi-immunoblotting services has been limited by the availability of high quality antibodies.
-Over 75% of the over 3500 commercial antibodies that we have tested are impotent or non-specific.
-While we will continue to search for suitable antibodies for deployment in our proteomics services, Kinexus is now undertaking the development of its own line of phosphorylation site and pan-specific antibodies.
-In addition, we will be producing novel peptides as kinase substrates and inhibitors.
-By the end of 2010, Kinexus will also become a supplier of unique bioreagents.
+Over 75% of the over 6000 commercial antibodies that we have tested are impotent or non-specific.
+While we will continue to search for suitable antibodies.
+In deployment in our proteomics services, in recent years, Kinexus has been undertaking the development of its own line of phosphorylation site and pan-specific antibodies.
+In addition, we are producing novel peptides as kinase substrates and inhibitors.
+Kinexus has now become a supplier of unique microarrays, antibodies and synthetic peptides to detect and assay signaling proteins.

 To continue to develop innovative products and services, Kinexus has undertaken several important bioinformatics initiatives.
-We have generated over 10,000 Kinetworks™ multi-immunoblots in-house to track the expression and phosphorylation of hundreds of protein kinases, phosphatases, cell cycle, stress and apopotosis proteins in thousands of different clinical samples, and tissue and cell lysates from animal experimental models.
-We have made most of this immunoblotting data freely available to the biomedical research community in our on-line KiNET Databank.
+We have generated over 10,000 Kinetworks™ multi-immunoblots in-house as well as 4,500 Kinex™ antibody microarray analyses to track the expression and phosphorylation of hundreds of protein kinases, phosphatases, cell cycle, stress and apopotosis proteins in thousands of different clinical samples, and tissue and cell lysates from animal experimental models.
+We have made most of this immunoblotting and antibody microarray data freely available to the biomedical research community in our on-line KiNET DataBank.

-Later this year, we also plan to post at least four more knowledgebases on the world wide web in the SigNET KnowledgeBank; KinaseNET, PhosphataseNET, AdapterNET and StressNET will feature very detailed information on nearly 1000 different signal transduction and stress proteins.
-In addition to KiNET and SigNET, we will also be introducing our own Internet scientific publication called Kinetica On-line, with original research and articles from Kinexus.
-While all of these on-line bioinformatics services will be free to registered subscribers, Kinexus hopes to generate advertising revenues from commercial vendors that will sponsor these unique cyberspace resources.
+In addition to KiNET and SigNET, we have introduced our own Internet scientific publication called Kinetica On-line, with original research, articles and blogs from Kinexus.
+While all of these on-line bioinformatics services are open-access, Kinexus hopes to generate advertising revenues from commercial vendors that will sponsor these unique cyberspace resources.
 All of these new activities will permit Kinexus to further create and offer high definition maps of cell signalling networks to support the discovery of disease biomarkers and therapeutic drug targets.
-We plan to mine our databases and knowledgebases to design new antibodies and peptides to expand our line of proteomics services and products.
+We plan to mine our databases and knowledgebases to continue to design new antibodies and peptides to expand our line of proteomics services and products and further service the biomedical research community.

 Finally, one of our important objectives is to facilitate signal transduction research in the scientific community, in part by making this website a major educational resource and portal for cell signalling information in the Internet.
 We very much welcome your suggestions as to how we can be of greatest value to you.